Tson28/Zunef-web/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- Node.js 18+ with LTS support and npm
+- Node.js 18+ with LTS support and npm with version management
-- MongoDB database with replica set and Atlas support
+- MongoDB database with replica set and Atlas support with monitoring
-- npm or pnpm package manager with latest version and workspace features
+- npm or pnpm package manager with latest version and workspace features with caching

 ### Installation